 - Health and welfare benefits. - Our named executive officers are eligible to participate in all of our employee health and welfare benefit plans on the same basis as other employees (subject to applicable law) to meet their health and welfare needs.
-These plans include medical, vision and dental insurance, as well as medical and dependent care flexible spending accounts.
+These plans include medical, vision and dental insurance, medical and dependent care flexible spending accounts, as well as short-and long-term disability benefits.
 These benefits are provided in order to ensure that we are able to competitively attract and retain officers and other employees.
-This is a fixed component of compensation, and these benefits are provided on a non-discriminatory basis to all employees.

-- Retirement benefits. - Our named executive officers also participate in our 401(k) defined contribution plan on the same basis as our other employees.
+This is a fixed component of compensation, and these benefits are provided on a non-discriminatory basis to all employees. - Retirement benefits. - Our named executive officers also participate in our 401(k) defined contribution plan on the same basis as our other employees.
 The plan allows eligible employees to make tax-deferred contributions up to 100% of their annual compensation, not to exceed annual limits established by the federal government.
 We make matching contributions of up to 6% of an employee's compensation and may make additional discretionary contributions in the form of cash. - Perquisites. - We believe that the total mix of compensation and benefits provided to our executive officers is currently competitive and, therefore, perquisites do not play a significant role in our executive officers' total compensation.
-Nevertheless, Laredo provides limited perquisites and benefits to its officers, including reimbursement for cell phone charges and monthly dues at a downtown lunch/dinner club. - Other benefits. - As described in detail in "Transactions with Related Persons-Other Related-Party Transactions," prior to 2013 our board of directors adopted an aircraft use policy for Mr. Foutch, whereby an aircraft owned by an entity controlled by Mr. Foutch could be used for business travel, subject to certain conditions.
-Under this policy, we reimbursed or paid for certain operational expenses, such as the training and certification expenses of Mr. Foutch and the cost of aircraft safety and mechanical inspections.
-These paid-for expenses, however, represented only a partial refund of the total costs and expenses of operating the aircraft.
-Effective January 1, 2013, we entered into an aircraft lease with the aircraft owner and our board of directors adopted a revised aircraft use policy.
-Under the new arrangement, we pay an hourly rate for the use of the aircraft owned by such entity and also pay for all operating costs associated with our use of the aircraft, as well as expenses related to the flight crew and other expenses during such use.
+Nevertheless, Laredo provides limited perquisites and benefits to its officers, including reimbursement for cell phone charges and monthly dues at a downtown lunch/dinner club. - Other benefits. - Effective January 1, 2013, we entered into an aircraft lease with Lariat Ranch LLC ("Lariat Ranch"), the aircraft owner and an entity controlled by Mr. Foutch, and our board of directors adopted a revised aircraft use policy.
+Under this arrangement, as amended in 2014 and 2015, we pay an hourly rate for the use of the aircraft and also pay for all operating costs associated with our use of the aircraft, as well as expenses related to the flight crew and other expenses during such use.
 For further details, see the "Summary compensation table" below and "Transactions with Related Persons-Other Related-Party Transactions."